emca-it/ITRS-Log-Analytics-7.x/07-Network_Probe/07-Network_Probe.md

 - **Active** _with warning_ - the pipeline is enabled and running, but some reload error has occurred.
 - **Inactive** - the pipeline should work because it is enabled, but it does not work and its statistics cannot be found.
 - **Disabled** - the pipeline is disabled and is not running.
-- **Unknown** - pipeline has unexpectedly failed, it covers situations such as wrong configuration, corrupted files or not working logstash.
+- **Unknown** - pipeline has unexpectedly failed, it covers situations such as wrong configuration, corrupted files or not working service.

 In addition to the status, the adjacent column displays details that specifically describe the current status and may indicate the cause of a hypothetical error.